kiritofeng/fft/README.md

 ## `fft.h`

-An FFT implementation in C++, using complex numbers and trignometric functions.
+An FFT implementation in C++, using complex numbers and trigonometric functions.

 The function `fft` takes an `std::vector` of `std::complex<long double>` and returns the coefficients of the complex representation of the covolution.